 Before working at DOJ in Washington, Ms. O’Neil served from 1995 to 2002 as an Assistant United States Attorney for the Northern District of Georgia.
 Ms. O’Neil tried a significant number of federal jury trials, including a precedent-setting case against a distributor of precursor chemicals used in the manufacture of methamphetamine for which she received DOJ’s Director’s Award for Superior Performance as an Assistant U.S. Attorney.
 Ms. O’Neil also handled complex grand jury investigations, litigated hundreds of evidentiary hearings, and successfully argued cases before the Court of Appeals.

 Prior to her tenure as an Assistant United States Attorney, Ms. O’Neil was a litigation associate with the Washington, D.C., office of Davis Polk & Wardwell.
 Her practice areas included general commercial litigation, professional liability, securities and fraud matters, and white collar criminal defense.

 In 1986, Ms. O’Neil received a B.A., with highest distinction, from the University of Virginia.
 She received her law degree, cum laude, from Harvard Law School in 1990.
 She also holds a Masters of Public Policy from Harvard’s Kennedy School of Government.
-Ms. O’Neil has lectured on topics including trial advocacy, complex litigation, pharmacy law, financial investigations and electronic surveillance.
+Ms. O’Neil has lectured on topics including trial advocacy, False Claims Act litigation, pharmacy law, financial investigations and electronic surveillance.

 Ms. O’Neil is a member of the Boards of Directors of the Georgia Council on Alcohol and Drugs, and the Atlanta Police Foundation.
-She is also a member of the American Health Lawyers Association and the American Society for Pharmacy Law, and the Women’s White Collar Defense Association.
+She is also a member of the American Health Lawyers Association, the American Society for Pharmacy Law, and the Women’s White Collar Defense Association.

-Ms. O’Neil has been named one of Georgia’s Super Lawyers for 2009-2014.
+Ms. O’Neil is Chambers ranked and has been named one of Georgia’s Super Lawyers for 2009-2015.
 She also has been recognized nationally as one of the top business litigators in the Business Edition of Super Lawyers, and identified as one of the Top 50 Women among Georgia’s Super Lawyers.
 Additionally, Ms. O’Neil was named a 2013 BTI Client Service All-Star.